 Early Origins of the Wuerstle family

-Bavaria, where the Wurster family held a family seat from ancient times.
+The surname Wuerstle was first found in Bavaria, where the Wurster family held a family seat from ancient times.
 Their allegiances were sought eagerly by princes of the region in attempts to enhance and consolidate their political power.

 Early History of the Wuerstle family